 The First Seven Days

-Day one to three of your journey you will be guided by wisdom.
-The dead must believe that the Beings that they see in the light will not harm them.
+Day one to day three of your journey, the reader of the book guides by the words of wisdom.
+The dead must believe that the Beings that they meet in the light will not harm them.

-In the book the dead will see three lights and the deceased is to believe that these lights are good.
+In the book, the dead will see three lights and the deceased is to believe that these lights are good.
 If they follow the light in blind faith they will find liberation from rebirth.

 The Next Seven Days